Automated Ingestion & Data Sync Workflows

 Idempotent execution: returns True if state was updated,

-False if already synchronized.
+False if the record was already synchronized.

 """